BSE Sensex, Nifty hit 2-year lows

 STOCKS ON THE MOVE

-* Capital goods maker Siemens Ltd, a unit of Siemens AG (SIEGn.DE), lost more than 5 percent after it posted late on Tuesday a 29 percent drop in September quarter profit.
+* Capital goods maker Siemens Ltd, a unit of Siemens AG SIEGn, lost more than 5 percent after it posted late on Tuesday a 29 percent drop in September quarter profit.

-* Tata Power (TTPW.NS) fell nearly 3 percent after Citigroup downgraded the utility citing lower operating income and higher debt.
+* Tata Power TTPW fell nearly 3 percent after Citigroup downgraded the utility citing lower operating income and higher debt.

 TOP THREE BY VOLUME